 Hampi is a land that has symbolizes the rich script of ancient Indian times.
 A land that has seen battles and traditions and engraved the relics in its temples like a canvas.
 The quality of workmanship in the monuments is prominent throughout.

 Located in Karnataka state at approximately a distance of 350 km from Bangalore city, Hampi is a UNESCO World Heritage site now.
 In the early period of 1500 CE (Common Era) it was possibly the richest state of India and attracted many traders especially from Persia and Portugal.

-It was the centre of the Hindu Vijaynagara Empire capital in the 14th century and brought to ruins by the Muslim sultanate armies in 1565.
+It was the centre of the Hindu Vijaynagara Empire capital in the 14th century and was brought to ruins by the Muslim sultanate armies in 1565.
 Through the means of my current blog, I intend to elaborate on the complete Bangalore Hampi Itinerary in this blog.
 I hope it proves to be of value for fellow travelers.

 A practical Bangalore Hampi itinerary should ensure that you start really early from the ‘Garden City’ of Bangalore, reach Hampi by noon and start exploring the region by sunset.
-Not to forget, trying the delicious local cuisine.
+Not to forget, try the delicious local cuisine.

 Day Wise Bangalore Hampi Itinerary

 Usually, in two days, you would be able to explore most of Hampi.
 Here is the day-wise itinerary.
 Even though you should stay here longer, I see a lot of travelers devoting a time span of 48 hours here and then moving forward elsewhere.

 |Time: Arrive in the late morning or early noon from Bangalore.

 Activity: Reach the ferry point, board a Ferry and visit Hippie Island.